Wunderbyte-GmbH/moodle-customfield_mutrain/README.md

 # Training value custom field for Moodle™

-This plugin is required by tool_mutrain / Training plugin.
+This plugin is required by [Training plugin](https://github.com/mutms/moodle-tool_mutrain).